aiven/devportal/docs/tools/cli/service/privatelink.rst

 Here you’ll find the full list of commands for ``avn service privatelink``.

-Manage Aiven PrivateLink service for AWS and Azure
+Manage Aiven privatelink service for AWS and Azure
 --------------------------------------------------------

 .. _avn_service_privatelink_availability: